 The Durham Farmers’ Market is an all local, producer-only market.
 Our 70 vendors, all of whom are located within 70 miles of the market, sell only items which they have produced.

 The Durham Farmers' Market is held in the Pavilion at Durham Central Park!, 501 Foster Street in the heart of downtown Durham (click here for map and directions).

 The Market is Open Year Round!
-The Saturday Market is now operating in it's summer hours - 8am to Noon.
-The Saturday Market will remain in summer hours through the end of November.
-Then, in the first week of December, the Saturday Market will switch to winter hours of 10am to Noon.
-The Wednesday Market NOW OPEN weekly from 3:30 to 6:30pm!
-The Wednesday Market season runs through the end of September.
+The Saturday Market is now operating in it's winter hours - 10am to Noon.
+The Saturday Market will remain in winter hours through the end of March.
+Then, in the first week of April, the Saturday Market will switch to summer hours of 8am to Noon.
+The Wednesday Market currently closed for the winter.
+It will re-open in spring 2014 and will be open weekly from 3:30 to 6:30pm!

 Please note: The Durham Farmers' Market does not allow dogs or other pets in the Market.
 Service animals are exempt from this rule.
 Thank you for your cooperation!

 TUES.
 NOVEMBER 26th, 2:00-5:00pm, Pre-Thanksgiving Market!
 DFM will hold a special mid-week Market for you to stock up on all you need for the Thanksgiving Holiday!
 Make it a Local Thanksgiving!

 SAT.
 NOVEMBER 30th - Market CLOSED This is the one Saturday a year that the Market is closed.
 Next week, we'll re-open and will be open for the rest of the winter!

 SAT.
 DECEMBER 7th - Winter Hours Begin, 10am-Noon!
 To accomodate for the colder weather of the winter time, the Market shortens its hours in the winter time.
 This year, expect 50 vendors weekly and a great selection of winter produce, meats, dairy, baked goods, artisan foods and crafts!